Kelseyyuyue/2018fallJavaScript/Kelsey Final - Music Player/README.txt

 A simple website that use html5 & es6, itunes API.

-The seach function is connected to itunes API.
+The search function is connected to itunes API.

 The music player served from a list of self created data objects.